verlok/blog-11ty/content/blog/2026-07-07_should-we-stop-using-the-word-responsive-for-design/index.md

 ## The mobile definition of "adaptive" (Android and iOS)

-If you look at modern mobile app development—both Android and iOS—the word **"adaptive"** is the standard.
+If you look at modern mobile app development — both Android and iOS — the word **"adaptive"** is the standard.

 Google heavily uses it for Android app design.
 With the rise of foldable phones and tablets, apps can't just stretch to fit.
 They need to completely restructure.
 In their [guide on adaptive layouts](https://developer.android.com/design/ui/mobile/guides/layout-and-content/adapt-layout), the focus is entirely on "adaptive" layouts (changing layout structures based on breakpoints and fold states), while "responsive" concepts (like fluid sizing) are just seen as a foundation.